 The fifteen enterprises included in the financial analysis comprise wool flocks, cattle herds, mixed wool and cattle operations and some properties include agistment services as part of their enterprise.
 Some participants are taking advantage of opportunities to expand their businesses and have purchased properties in the period of the study.
 The significant outlays for stock purchases have affected the profitability in those years.
 Some participants have introduced other enterprises or have vertically integrated into direct processing and sales of meat.
 As a result of very good environmental management of the property over the long-term, one participant is part of the Environmental Stewardship Program (ESP) run by the Department of the Environment and their financial performance reflects the income and expenses related to this contract.
 While in future studies it would be desirable to analyse profitability with and without this type of income stream, the changes to capital and resource allocation decisions the farmer has made to the enterprise in response to this contract cannot be removed and consequently, the profitability of this business in the absence of the ESP contract can't be determined.
 This is consistent with the treatment of this type of income by ABARES and allows a like for like comparison with this dataset.
-Since no other

-NESP-EP participants receive income from environmental stewardship-type payments or ecosystem services-type payments we judge that the inclusion of this participant didn't compromise achievement of the purpose of this study.
-The proportion of ESP (or like) payments to total income for the whole cohort of NESP-EP participants is 2.2%.
+Since no other NESP-EP participants receive income from environmental stewardship-type payments or ecosystem services-type payments we judge that the inclusion of this participant didn't compromise achievement of the purpose of this study.

 The participants were able to contribute multiple years of detailed financial data.
 Eleven of the fifteen farm businesses were able to contribute more than ten years of detailed financial data.
-One farm supplied nine years of data and four farms were able to supply financial data for between four and eight years4.
+One farm supplied nine years of data and four farms were able to supply financial data for between four and eight years.